NordVPN vs ExpressVPN comparison in 2025

 Breach checker | ✅ Yes (Dark Web Monitor) | ❌ No |

 On the other hand, both providers offer extra features to improve users’ experience.
-I appreciate that both NordVPN and ExpressVPN offer a feature to prevent app trackers.
+I appreciate that NordVPN and ExpressVPN offer a feature to prevent app trackers.
 ExpressVPN's Threat Manager proactively identifies and blocks potential threats.
 It safeguards users from accessing malicious websites and protects against cyberattacks.
-However, I’d like to see a bit more functionalities.
+However, I’d like to see a bit more functionality.
 For example, NordVPN’s Threat Protection Pro is not only an automatic tracker blocker but also works as an ad blocker.
 There’s also a download scanner (built into Threat Protection) for files under 150MB to check for malware before downloading.

 Split tunneling testing experience

 Split tunneling is a helpful feature that lets you choose which apps use the VPN and which don’t.
 However, during my November 2024 testing on ExpressVPN vs NordVPN, I ran into some issues with both providers – especially on Windows.
-Luckily, the problem didn’t occur during my more recent January 2025 evaluations but I think it’s worth describing those problems.
+Luckily, the problem didn’t occur during my more recent January 2025 evaluations, but I think it’s worth describing those problems.

 With ExpressVPN, I expected the apps I excluded from the VPN to use my regular connection.
 While the IP address appeared correctly as local, the DNS traffic (which is how your system looks up websites) still went through the VPN.
 This wasn’t obvious at first, but a DNS leak test showed that the requests were still being handled by the VPN, even though the app wasn’t supposed to be using it.
 This could cause problems if you're trying to access services that rely on local DNS.

 NordVPN had a similar issue.
-I set split tunneling to run only Firefox through the VPN, while everything else was supposed to use my normal internet connection.
+I set split tunneling to run only Firefox through the VPN, while everything else was supposed to use my regular internet connection.
 But when I tested Edge, the DNS traffic was still going through the VPN, even though my local IP was showing correctly.
-After looking into it, I found that NordVPN is aware of this and explains that it's actually a Windows limitation – Windows can’t always split DNS requests, so even when an app isn’t using the VPN, the DNS queries might still get routed through it.
+After looking into it, I found that NordVPN is aware of this and explains that it's a Windows limitation – Windows can’t always split DNS requests, so even when an app isn’t using the VPN, the DNS queries might still get routed through it.

 However, in previous and recent Android tests, ExpressVPN and NordVPN worked perfectly.
 There were no DNS leaks, and the apps I excluded from the VPN used my local connection as expected.
 Split tunneling functioned without a hitch on mobile, which is great if you mainly use your VPN on Android.